 - The Shawl Sisters create prayer shawls, hats and scarfs for the homeless, and red hats for newborns for the American Heart Association.

 - The Bee-Attitudes Quilters use their gifts to create items for those in need.

-Aldersgate organizes yearly international mission trips.
+Aldersgate regularly organizes international mission trips.
 Previous trips have taken place in Russia, Ireland, Costa Rica, the Bahamas, Haiti, and El Paso Texas (on the Mexican border).
 Our Dec.
 2018-Jan.
 2019 mission trip was building a greenhouse at the Angel House Orphanage in Tarime, Tanzania, Africa.

 Every year in January, Dr. J.P.
 Smith leads a group of people, mostly from Wichita, to Monte Plata, Dominican Republic.
 Aldersgate’s Missions Team supports medical and non-medical people from our congregation to participate in this important and fulfilling work.
 For more information see www.mmi.org, or contact Pastor Daniel.

 - Uplift one another in prayer on a regular basis;